phuriku/ml-course/files/Introduction_to_Neural_Networks.md

   <img src="http://neuralnetworksanddeeplearning.com/images/tikz12.png" height="480">
 </p>

 The rest of this tutorial will continue with the Spark application residing [here](https://github.com/phuriku/spark-ml/blob/master/src/main/scala/com/expedia/spark/examples/MultilayerPerceptronRunner.scala).
-With this example, I was able to see accuracy to 78% of the handwritten digits.
+With this example, I was able to see an initial accuracy to 78% of the handwritten digits using most of the default Spark hyperparameters.

+The hyperparameters we can specify include:
+- layers
+- tolerance
+- max iterations

+At the beginning this article, we mentioned how one of the pitfalls of regression is that you need to know exactly what type of function you want to model a set of data with, due to a fear of overfitting.
+With neural networks, we no longer have to worry about this, as increasing complexity by adding neurons only has the effect of increasing the neural network's potential for accurate learning.
+Since increasing layers and neurons also has the negative effect of increasing compute time, the tradeoff that can be specified by hyperparameters becomes one of accuracy vs. velocity.